donsheehy/prosecode/docs/_sources/makefileusage.rst.txt

 Here is an example `Makefile`.

 This assumes the markdown files are in a folder called `prose/`.
-The .tex files will be place din a folder called `tex/`.
+The .tex files will be placed in a folder called `tex/`.
 The code will be placed in a folder called `package/`.

 .. code-block:: basemake

+  SRCDIR = mypackage/
   MD:= $(wildcard prose/*.md)
   TEX:= $(MD:prose/%.md=tex/%.tex)